M507/CellTower/README.md

 $ apt install python3 docker-compose -y
 ```

-### Disclaimer: The tool is not made to face public networks.
+### Note: The tool is not made to face public networks.

 ### Development